-Shopify is working on new Subscription APIs that allows apps like Recharge to connect to Shopify to create and process subscriptions directly through the Shopify checkout.
+Shopify's Subscription APIs allow apps like Recharge to connect to Shopify to create and process subscriptions directly through the Shopify Checkout.

-Traditionally there have been two separate checkouts, Recharge and Shopify.
+Traditionally, there have been two separate checkouts – Recharge and Shopify.
 Customers would go through different checkouts depending on the contents of their cart (i.e. they would go through Recharge with recurring subscription products or they would go through Shopify with one-time products).

-Now, merchants will be able to use Recharge for customer and subscription management while order processing will take place through Shopify and their native checkout.
-One unified checkout for subscription and one-time products.
+Now, merchants can use Recharge for customer and subscription management while order processing takes place through Shopify and their native checkout.
+One unified checkout for both subscription and one-time products.

 Do I need to make any changes to my existing store?

-No. As an existing merchant using the Recharge Checkout on Shopify merchant, your current Recharge configuration is still supported and no action is required by you.
+No. As an existing merchant using the Recharge Checkout on Shopify merchant, your current Recharge configuration is still supported and no action is required by you at this time.

-Who is eligible to sign-up for the new integration?
+Who is eligible to sign-up for the Shopify Checkout Integration?

-Any new Shopify stores interested in installing Recharge on or after November 2nd, 2020 can install the integration through the Recharge App listing.
+Any new Shopify stores interested in installing Recharge on or after November 2nd, 2020 can install the integration through the Recharge App listing in Shopify.

-- Approved payment gateway - You must use an approved gateway such as Shopify Payments, Authorize.net, or PayPal Express.
+You must use an approved payment gateway such as Shopify Payments, Authorize.net, or PayPal Express.
 Note that Shopify Payments does not support some business types, such as CBD or pseudo-pharmaceuticals.
 For more information, visit Shopify's Legal page.

-Are there notable changes to subscription and order functionality with the new Shopify Checkout integration?
+Are there any differences in subscription and order functionality with the Shopify Checkout Integration?

-With the Shopify Checkout, merchants have the benefit of a unified checkout experience for their customers.
-However, there are some notable changes that merchants should be aware of with how Shopify will handle subscriptions and subscription orders from Recharge:
+With the Shopify Checkout Integration, merchants have the benefit of a unified checkout experience for their customers.
+There are some differences from the Recharge Checkout on Shopify around how Shopify handles subscription orders from Recharge.
+This includes:

 - Overrides - SKU or product titles cannot be customized in Recharge to be a different value than what is listed in Shopify.

-- Cart and note attributes - Cart and note attributes will be displayed on orders originating from checkout, but will not appear on recurring orders.
+- Cart notes - Cart notes are displayed on orders originating from checkout, and shown on recurring orders.